pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 This approach is easier to read and write and does not lose any important dependency information that is needed to properly create and maintain the stack.
 This approach doesn’t work in all cases, but when it does, it can be a great help.

+### Lifting in JavaScript or TypeScript

-In JavaScript and TypeScript, a lifted property access on an `Output<T>` that wraps `undefined` produces another `Output<T>` with the undefined value instead of throwing or producing a faulted `Output<T>`.
-In other words, lifted property accesses behave like the [`?.` (optional chaining operator)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining) in JavaScript and TypeScript.
-This behavior makes it much easier to form a chain of property accesses on an `Output<T>`.
+In JavaScript and TypeScript, accessing a property via lifting behaves like the [`?.` (optional chaining operator)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining).
+This means that you do not have to explicitly define the code to handle `null` or `undefined` output values, which makes it a much easier method of forming a chain of property accesses on an `Output<T>`.

 {{< chooser language "javascript,typescript" >}}